Man accused in child’s neglect death says charges unfair

 GRAND RAPIDS, Mich.
-(AP) — A Michigan man charged in the neglect death of his 10-month-old baby says he shouldn’t have been charged and that seeking medical help is “just as dangerous as not going.”
+(AP) — The parents of a 10-month-old Michigan girl who died of malnutrition and dehydration didn’t seek medical help because it’s “just as dangerous as not going,” the father said.

 Seth Welch and Tatiana Fusari were charged Monday with felony murder and first-degree child abuse after their daughter, Mary, was found unresponsive in their Solon Township home.
-An autopsy determined she died of malnutrition and dehydration.
+An autopsy determined the cause of death as malnutrition and dehydration due to neglect by adult caregivers.

-Welch tells WOOD-TV that he didn’t know Mary was ill, despite an affidavit saying the 27-year-olds admitted she had been underweight for a month.
-He says he cared for his children without the aid of a doctor because of religious beliefs.
+Welch told WOOD-TV that he didn’t know Mary was ill, despite an affidavit saying the 27-year-olds admitted she had been underweight for a month.
+He said his daughter’s autopsy was conducted “lazily” and that he believes something else caused Mary’s death.

+“I believe I am being unfairly charged, being made an example of for my very strong faith,” Welch said.

 Most Read Nation & World Stories